Relay.app vs OpenClaw

 • Relay.app is a managed cloud platform with standard SaaS security practices.
 Your workflows and data are handled securely, and human-in-the-loop approvals give you a safety net for AI-generated outputs.

 • OpenClaw keeps your data local by default, which is great for privacy.
-But the broad permissions it needs to function have drawn scrutiny from cybersecurity researchers.
-It's susceptible to prompt injection attacks, and the community skills marketplace has had documented cases of data exfiltration.
-Self-hosting securely takes effort and expertise.
+However, the broad permissions it needs to function have drawn serious scrutiny.
+Cisco's security research team found documented cases of data exfiltration through third-party skills and prompt injection vulnerabilities.
+In early 2026, Chinese authorities went so far as to restrict state agencies and enterprises from running OpenClaw on office computers due to security risks.
+Self-hosting securely takes real effort and expertise.

 Pricing differences

-• Relay.app has a free tier to get you going with 200 automation steps and 500 AI credits per month.
+• Relay.app has a free tier to get you started with 200 automation steps and 500 AI credits per month.
 Paid plans start at $19/month.
-All plans include free test runs.
+All plans include free test runs so you can validate your workflows before they go live.

 • OpenClaw is free to self-host, but you'll pay for your own infrastructure and LLM API keys.
-Realistically this is about $25–$250+/month depending on usage.
+Realistically, that's anywhere from $25 to $250+/month depending on usage and model choice.
 The managed OpenClaw Cloud option is $59/month with API costs included.
+Third-party managed hosts like KiloClaw start around $8/month plus API costs.

 The bottom line

-Choose Relay.app if you want reliable, repeatable workflow automation that connects your apps, runs 24/7 in the cloud, and offers human oversight.
-It's the best choice for teams, non-technical users, and really anyone who needs reliable AI workflows they can trust in production.
+Choose Relay.app if you want reliable, repeatable workflow automation that connects your apps, runs 24/7 in the cloud, and gives you human oversight.
+It's the best choice for teams, non-technical users, and really anyone who needs AI workflows they can trust in production.

 For most business use cases, like automating lead workflows, syncing data between apps, processing documents, and managing approvals, Relay.app is the clear winner.
 It's faster to set up, easier to maintain, and gives you guardrails that OpenClaw simply doesn't have.

-OpenClaw is an impressive and powerful open-source project with a passionate community, and it's genuinely useful for personal productivity and developer workflows.
+OpenClaw is a genuinely impressive open-source project with a massive community and real utility for personal productivity and developer workflows.
 But if you need something you can hand to your team and trust to run reliably, that's Relay.app.

 External image